 Great!
 And the photo above reminds you of what?
 It’s a queue…

-So… don’t make me wait more!
+So, don’t make me wait more!

 Inside the museum

-Finally, with our bottle of water, let’s start the best part of the day.
-This is the first sight inside the museum:
+Finally, with our water, let’s start the best part of the day.

 Even when I come back to the museum, I feel like first time.
-New ways to look at the same items, and, of course, I always discover new things.
+I get involved in fresh ways to look at the same items, and, of course, always discover new things.

 This reminds me of…

 Oh, Damas!
 Very well!
-And one thing I will certainly see: The gold mask of Tutankhamun!
+And one thing I will certainly see: the gold mask of Tutankhamun!

-It happens in this area something similar to what we see in Paris: some tourists visit the Louvre with just the Mona Lisa in mind.
-They want to go to the great room with the painting, take some selfies and… goodbye.
-They miss most of the treasures in other parts of the museum.
+It happens in that zone something like what we see in Paris: tourists visit the Louvre with just the Mona Lisa in mind.
+They want to go to the great room that houses the painting, take some selfies and… goodbye.
+They miss most treasures in other parts of the museum.

 One more thing.
 We sh—

-Oh, it’s about time, Damas!
+Wait.
+Enough talking!
+Glauco, where are the PHOTOS?
 In the beginning of this post, you promised “lots of photos.”
 Right?

-So… let’s move on!
+Let’s move on!

 Amazing, Damas!
-But… until now… nothing about Tutankhamun!
+But, until now, nothing about Tutankhamun!